-Once the debt collector is asked for the proof, they cannot send the person who owes debt any letter, calls, or list any debt on the credit report of this person.
-It is very important to be aware of all the rights and it would be advisable to take the recommendation or ask for legal advice from someone who is knowledgeable.
-Usually, people do not have enough information and they try to search for it online.
+Once the debt collector is asked for the proof, they cannot send the person who owes the debt any letter, call, or list any debt on the credit report of this person.
+It is very important to be aware of all the rights, and it would be advisable to take the recommendation or ask for legal advice from someone who is knowledgeable.
+Usually, people do not have enough information, and they try to search for it online.
 Despite the fact that there is tons of information available online, it is wise to take someone’s opinion as well who is knowledgeable.

 Things You Should Do When a Debt Collector Calls